qiaeru/phpbb-language-fr/language/fr/README.md

   - **Stable:** https://www.phpbb.com/customise/db/translation/french/
   - **Development:** https://github.com/maelsoucaze/phpbb

-Please note that development versions are generally not recommended and should be used locally, available for testing purposes to developers or advanced and inquisitive users.
+Please note that stable versions should be used because development versions are generally not recommended and should be used locally, available for testing purposes to developers or advanced and inquisitive users.

 #### Extract the compressed archive

-Once downloaded, you will need to extract the compressed language package.
-The extracted archive should contain two folders:
+Once the compressed language package downloaded, you will need to extract (or unzip) the archive.

-  - *language/*
-  - *styles/*

 The *language/* folder will contain the language files and the *styles/* folder will contain the localized buttons for the prosilver style.